tableau/embedding-playbook/pages/03_server_management_and_restapi.md

 That's all there is to adding a new user, but you will likely want to make some other calls to ensure the new user has access to the correct content.
 For example, you may [Add the user to group(s)](https://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_ref.htm#Add_User_to_Group%3FTocPath%3DAPI%2520Reference%7C_____8).
 If the group(s) you add the user to have the correct permissions for that user, that may be sufficient, but if not, you can [add workbook permissions](https://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_ref.htm#Add_Workbook_Permissions%3FTocPath%3DAPI%2520Reference%7C_____11), [add project permissions](https://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_ref.htm#Add_Project_Permissions%3FTocPath%3DAPI%2520Reference%7C_____6), or [add datasource permissions](https://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_ref.htm#Add_Datasource_Permissions%3FTocPath%3DAPI%2520Reference%7C_____3).

 ## Dynamic Display of Content

-If your users have access to multiple workbooks and datasources, you will likely want to make a Table of Contents page similiar to the below.
+If your users have access to multiple workbooks and data sources, you will likely want to make a Table of Contents page similar to the below.

 ![Viz Table of Contents]({{ site.baseurl }}/img/viz_TOC.png)